alex-nicat/ietf-dprive-phase2-requirements/draft-lmo-dprive-phase2-requirements.md

 This seems similar to {{?I-D.ietf-uta-smtp-require-tls}}.

+To implement end-user policies, support for signaling of DNS server capabilities is helpful, see for example
+{{?I-D.edmonds-dnsop-capabilities}}.

 # Perspectives and Use Cases

 The DNS resolving process involves several entities.
 These entities have different interests/requirements, and hence it does make sense to examine the interests of those entities separately - though in many cases their interests are aligned.
 Four different entities can be identified, and their interests are described in the following sections: